Get the Free 6-Step Plan →

 • Calm Corner Coach

-They try to shift ownership… but their language keeps pulling students back into dependence.
+They want students to take ownership, but their language keeps pulling students back into dependence.

-If you’ve ever thought, “I know what I want… I just don’t know what to say” — this is for you.
+If you've ever thought, "I know what I want students to do—I just don't know exactly what to say," this will help.

 Titles matter.